progval/python-powertop/README.md

 ### Reading sections

-Each sections contains decoded CSV data.
+Each section is a list of CSV-decoded arrays

-Use `measure['Section Name'].rows()` to get the content of a section, as a list of dicts (`header => value`).
+Use `measure['Section Name'][i].rows()` to get the content of the `i`th table section, as a list of dicts (`header => value`).

-PowerTOP concatenates arrays, so headers do not make sense for all sections.
+PowerTOP's tables do not always make sense (eg. two different tables concatenated), you will have to figure out how to use them.